You can find the MHS Course Guide here

 Prerequisite: English 11 or English 11 Honors

-Primarily directed toward performance, this course is intended for the student who is interested in theater as a unique craft.
-The curriculum includes training in special skills related to theater performance and production.
+Primarily directed toward performance, this course includes training in special skills related to theater performance and production.
 Students study the means of creating and producing drama as they engage in individual and group theatrical and theater–related tasks.
 The course covers stage language, voice and diction, stage movement, character, analysis, and the fundamentals of play production.

 Credit: 0.5